yc5518/bus-in-carpark-simulator/README.md

 - UI Render: **React/Redux, SASS, Bootstrap**.

 ### Setup
-1. Clone the project from Git.
+1. Clone the project from Git Repo.
-2. Node installed
+2. Have Node installed
 3. Switch to top level folder.
 4. Run `npm install`

 ### Run
-Run `npm run start`
+Run `npm run start`。
 Have a look at http://localhost:3000 in your browser.